jdanekrh/amqv7-workshop/labs/10-configure-broker.md

 | Anycast   |  Deliver messages in a point-to-point manner |
 | Multicast  |  Deliver messages to all consumers in a group |

 We can associate an address with 0 or more physical queues.
-By default, AMQ7 configuration has the following addresses configured:
+By default, AMQ 7 configuration has the following addresses configured:

 ```
       <addresses>